Adding 3D objects to your Meta Spark effects is a great way to create more immersive effects that take place in people’s real surroundings.

 If the Export Mesh button is greyed out, your object is not ready to be exported and you’ll need to adjust the triangle count and try again.

-Once you click Export Mesh, there’s no need to worry about file format and export settings, your 3D object will be ready to import to Spark AR Studio!
+Once you click Export Mesh, there’s no need to worry about file format and export settings, your 3D object will be ready to import to Meta Spark Studio!

 Some users experience an issue when they try to optimize and export the same mesh multiple times.
 If you have this issue, we recommend first reopening the Blender project before applying any more optimizations and re-exporting your mesh

-Once your object is exported, add the 3D object to your Spark AR project.
+Once your object is exported, add the 3D object to your Meta Spark project.

 If you are used to working with Blender you can also learn how to use the Blender environment textures to add Blender image-based lighting to your scene.